-All coursework must be handed in to the relevant School secretary, or submitted electronically via Gateway, by the time stated in the coursework brief and a receipt obtained.
-It is the students'

-responsibility to ensure that the correct version of their coursework is submitted for assessment.
+All coursework, unless specifically authorized, must be submitted electronically via Gateway by the time stated in the coursework brief.
+It is the students' responsibility to ensure that the correct version of their coursework is submitted for assessment.
 Should a student inadvertently submit an initial draft of their assignment, this will be treated as a final submission and marked accordingly.

-Unless an extension has been granted as a result of a successful claim for mitigation for late submission, and the new date met, late submissions will incur a mark penalty as detailed in the Academic Regulations, Section 1: General Rules for Academic Assessment, paragraph 5.
+Late submissions will incur a mark penalty as detailed in the Academic Regulations, Section 1: General Rules for Academic Assessment, paragraph 5 unless the student has applied for, and been granted, mitigation for late submission.